clartaq/cwiki/resources/private/md/Work_Notes.md

   - technical note
 ---

 This page is the on-going saga of working on the CWiki program.

+#### Upgrading Version of MarkedJs, 29 Mar 2020, 09:56:20 am ####

+The version of MarkedJs used is over four years old.
+Should probably update to current version before beginning work on synchronizing scrolling of editor and preview panes.

+Looks like this change is more than just a "drop-in" replacement of the distribution.

+#### Upgrading (NOT) H2 and Lucene,28 Mar 2020, 05:51:07 pm ####

+Apparently H2 version 1.4.200 is compatible with Lucene versions up to 8.
+But it is not _binary_ compatible, meaning you would have to re-compile H2 to make it work.
+H2 is only _binary_ compatible with Lucene 5.5.5.

+Also, it seems like H2 1.4.200 is _incredibly slow_.

+So, for now we will stick with H2 1.4.199 and Lucene 5.5.5.

+#### Clean Up Middleware, 28 Mar 2020, 03:24:29 pm #####

+While looking into what is required to upgrade Sente, it became apparent that my middleware stack needs some love.
+Some elements have been deprecated.
+Some are redundant.

+#### Upgrading the Sente WebSocket Library, 27 Mar 2020, 05:23:21 pm ####

+Early versions of the [Sente](https://github.com/ptaoussanis/sente) WebSocket library have a CSRF token leak.
+That was fixed in version 0.14.0 and later.

+CWiki should incorporate this security improvement along with other improvements in newer versions of the library.

 #### Release 0.1.6, 27 Mar 2020, 10:12:02 am ####